ArchmagePsy/lab/docs/source/Lab.rst

 ***
 Lab
 ***
-this is the module found in ``__init__.py`` and defines :ref:`lab-obj` which is the main part of every build script as it contains all the tasks required to automate aspects of a projects build/testing
+This is the module found in ``__init__.py`` and defines :ref:`lab-obj` which is the main part of every build script as it contains all the tasks required to automate aspects of a projects building/testing.

 .. _lab-obj:

 The ``lab`` object
 ##################
-as described above this object will store all the tasks defined by the developer and provide them with a CLI when run to help them execute tasks in addition to this it will also save the previous build runtime in order to make use of :ref:`select-func` 's runtime parameter for use in incremental builds.
+As described above this object will store all the tasks defined by the developer and provide them with a CLI when run to help them execute tasks in addition to this it will also save the previous build's runtime in order to make use of :ref:`select-func` 's runtime parameter for use in incremental builds.